You are at 1 of 2

 Other wise you might run out of things to go and look at.

-For example; only discovering The Topkapi, The St. Sophia, The Bosphorus or The Grand Bazaar and the other places, will take at least one full day of your vacation time to explore around...
+For example; only discovering The Topkapi, The St. Sophia, The Bosphorus or The Bazaar and the other places, will take at least one full day of your vacation time to explore around...

 Antalya